readingcapital/readingcapital.github.io/volume-1/index.md

 > asunder.
 The knell of capitalist private property sounds.
 The expropriators
 > are expropriated.

-Unfortunately we are still waiting …
+Unfortunately, we are still waiting …

 ### Chapter 33: The Modern Theory of Colonization ###